Tashir: History

-Historically, the area of modern-day Tashir was included in the Tashir canton of the historic Gugark province, the 13th province of Greater Armenia.
-During the reign of the Arsacid dynasty (52–428 AD) and later under Sasanid Persia (428–651), the area of Artik was ruled by the Kamsarakan Armenian noble family.
+Historically, the area of modern-day Tashir was included in the Tashir canton of the historical Gugark province, the 13th province of Greater Armenia.
 With the Arab invasion of Armenia in 654, the region was granted to the Bagratid dynasty, who founded the Bagratid Kingdom of Armenia later in 885.
+It was the location of a major battle in 1040, part of the Shaddadid–Armenian wars.

-Between 979 and 1118, the region of Tashir became part of the Kingdom of Tashir-Dzoraget under the rule the Kiurikian dynasty.
-Between 1201 and 1360, it was part of Zakarid Armenia under the protectorate of the Kingdom of Georgia.
 The region became a prominent centre of the Armenian culture and scholars under the rule of the Zakarid princes of Armenia.
 However, after the Mongols captured Ani in 1236, Zakarid Armenia turned into a Mongol protectorate as part of the Ilkhanate.
 After the fall of the Ilkhanate in the mid-14th century, the Zakarid princes controlled over Tashir until 1360 when they fell to the invading Turkic tribes.

 After suffering from the invasion of Aq Qoyunlu, Kara Koyunlu, Ottomans and Persians from the 14th to 18th centuries, most of the territories in northern Armenia were annexed from Qajar Persia in favour of the Russian Empire In 1801.
 The region of Tashir became officially part of the Russian Empire at the Treaty of Gulistan signed on 24 October 1813 between Imperial Russia and Qajar Persia.

-In the Russian Empire, Tashir was founded in 1844 as Vorontsovka by Russian migrants from Saratov.
 The newly-established settlement was named after the Viceroy of the Caucasus Mikhail Semyonovich Vorontsov.
 In 1846, it was included in the Borchaly uezd of the Tiflis Governorate.

 In 1935, during the Soviet rule, the settlement was renamed Kalinino after the Russian Bolshevik revolutionary leader Mikhail Kalinin and was called.
 In 1961, Kalinino was granted the statues of an urban-type settlement to become the centre of Kalinino raion.
 In 1983, it was granted with the status of a town.

 With the independence of Armenia in 1991, the town was renamed Tashir after the historic Tashir canton of Gugark, and was eventually included within the Lori Province formed as per the 1995 administrative reforms of independent Armenia.